CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 You can edit the way supports generate in the **Basic Settings** section.

-`Raft Type` will change how the support raft generates, either Full Rafts, Mini Rafts, or None
+`Raft Type` will change how the support raft generates, either Full Rafts, Mini Rafts, or None.

 ![image](/images/26.png)

-`Raft Label` will place the name of the object on the rim of the raft
+`Raft Label` will place the name of the object on the rim of the raft.

 ![image](/images/27.PNG)

-`Density` Changes how often the supports will be placed
+`Density` Changes how often the supports will be placed.

-`Touchpoint Size` changes the area of the contact between the support and the object
+`Touchpoint Size` changes the area of the contact between the support and the object.

-`Internal Supports` will generate supports between different layers of the object
+`Internal Supports` will generate supports between different layers of the object.

 **Advanced Settings** has more particular details but will not be covered on this guide.